pr

 3. Provide updates on report progress

-4. Present your project to class, or at a research symposium such as Eagle X
+4. Present your project at a research symposium (Eagle X)

 5. Submit professional project report